Find out more about your BTEC First, National and Higher National assessment and results, and read the answers to some frequently asked questions.

 |Level 1 Pass (L1)|

-If the work you produce doesn’t meet the grading criteria for the lowest passing grade available for your qualification (L1 or P), you will be awarded a U, which means ’unclassified’.
+If the work you produce doesn’t meet the grading criteria for the lowest passing grade available for your qualification (P, L1 or N), you will be awarded a U, which means ’unclassified’.

 How do you calculate my overall grade?